 Category Overview

 The most striking pattern across cloud storage MCP is the divergence in vendor commitment.
+Box sets the enterprise bar — official hosted server at mcp.box.com, OAuth 2.1, admin governance controls, FedRAMP/HIPAA compliance, and 13 tool categories with Box AI integration.
 Google has both an official server and a thriving 3.4K-star community.
-Dropbox pioneered remote (hosted) MCP servers — no installation required.
+Dropbox pioneered remote (hosted) MCP servers alongside Box.
 Microsoft gates its best features behind a $30/user/month Copilot license.
 And Apple has done nothing official, leaving a 3K-star archived project as the best option.

 Key gap: No unified multi-cloud file server exists.
-If you work across Google Drive, Dropbox, and OneDrive, you need three separate MCP server configurations.
+If you work across Box, Google Drive, Dropbox, and OneDrive, you need four separate MCP server configurations.
 The Filesystem server handles local files excellently but can’t bridge to cloud storage.

 For enterprise/infrastructure cloud storage (S3, GCS, Azure Blob, MinIO), see our Cloud & Infrastructure category.
 For email and calendar integrations that overlap with some of these platforms, see Communication & Collaboration.